JamieC247/C247TakeHomeTest/README.md

 ## Instructions
 ### Required:
-By editting the App.js file, we ask that you fetch the json data situated at https://JamieC247.github.io/data.json and render it to a table.
+By editting the App.js file, we ask that you fetch the json data from the JSON API situated at https://JamieC247.github.io/data.json and render it to a table.
 ### Optional:
 Style the page however you like!
 This is your chance to stand out and be flashy.